 Jeremy is an investment and wealth manager with ARW and a philanthropist.

 He has a large and varied international client base, from individuals and families to businesses and high profile celebrities.

 Jeremy was the Lord Mayor of the City of Norwich for 2008/2009, and remains the Treasurer of the Norwich Civic Association.
 He has worked with many human rights and civil liberty organisations.

 He is also Vice-Chair of the Norfolk LGBT History Society and Honorary Treasurer and Director of Norfolk Carers Support.
 He is a trustee of Norwich Consolidated Charities.

 Gill Butler is a retired solicitor.
 She specialised in representing lesbian mothers and gay fathers in family cases.
-She has been politically active since the 1960s.
+She has been active in human rights causes since the 1960s.
 She was a member of the Stonewall board from 1992 until 2002 and was chair from 1999 until 2002.

-Nick has also worked in retail management, IT Management and was the previous secretary of ‘The R. C. Snelling Charitable Trust’.
-Nick has brought his expertise in IT to help improve and maintain the PTF’s IT systems and security.
+Nick has also worked in IT management.
+He has brought his expertise to help improve and maintain the PTF’s IT systems and security.